chrisbroski/goal-math/essay2.md

         {"param": 4.0, "likelihood": 0.98},
     ];

-It is possible that through the effects of tuning and normalization some parameter values may become highly unlikely.
+Through the effects of tuning and normalization some parameter values may become highly unlikely.
 After normalization, we should also clean up insignificant likelihoods by removing parameters beneath a specified threshold.

-#### Adding and Splitting Blurry Parameters

-Our array of blurry parameters has three items.
-In the event that one is removed due to falling beneath the threshold of probabilistic significance, we run the risk of ending up with only one blurry parameter.
-That's not very blurry, is it?
-This will result in inflexible, deterministic behavior without the ability to attempt parameters outside of the initial range, or increase their accuracy.
-To fix this, let's enforce a consistent count of blurry parameters.
-In this case, three.

-> ...then shalt thou count to three, no more, no less.
-Three shall be the number thou shalt count, and the number of the counting shall be three.
-> - "Second Brother", Monty Python and the Quest for the Holy Grail

-To keep a constant number of blurry parameters, when one is removed, another one of equal precision can immediately be added to an adjacent spot that has not been tried.
-In our example, if parameter value 2.0 is removed, we can add one at 5.0.
-New parameters are created with a default likelihood of 0.50 because why not?
-We can use a different value for initial likelihood if experience teaches us, but for now 0.50 seems like a good starting point.

-What if, after more experience, the 5.0 parameter drops below the likelihood threshold and is removed?
-There are no adjacent parameter values that have not been already tried and determined to not be optimal.
-We instead can split the remaining two parameters into three, increasing the precision of all parameters.

-Our creature now has a decent system to use feelings to guide its behavior toward optimal values.
-It still doesn't have the wisdom to evaluate behaviors past ones that affect the immediate situation.
+The tuning process should slowly reduce multiple blurry parameters to the most beneficial.
+More advanced logic could allow adding parameters to explore outside of the initial and splitting parameters for improved accuracy.

+#### Action Effects

+The purpose of actions are to manipulate the environment, but our creature's actions don't do anything yet.
+Let's give effects to ur actions by allowing them to change the probability of the next situation's objective sensor values.
+We'll have action *M* increase the odds that the next situation will have a sensor A value of 1 if the current situation sensor B is 1 and action *M* parameter is >= 1.0.
+Action *E* will increase the chances that the next situation will have a sensor value A of 1 if it was executed with an action parameter greater than 3.0.

+    actions.M.effect = function (situation, param) {
+        if (situation[1] && param >= 1.0) {
+            return [5.0 * param, 1.0];
+        }
+        return [1.0, 1.0];
+    };

+    actions.E.effect = function (situation, param) {
+        if (situation[0]) {
+            if (situation[1] && param > 3.0) {
+                return [10.0, 1.0];
+            }
+        }
+        return [1.0, 1.0];
+    };

+So our little critter can now act to improve future situations.
+Unfortunately its subjective senses are only aware of the current situation so there is no way to judge if these effects cause harm or benefit in the future.

 #### Virtual Subjective Senses

-A simple way to give our creature a little foresight would be to associate objective situations with the subjective senses associated from past experience.
-If we kept track of each situation's past feelings, our creature would be able to have positive feelings when experiencing situations with objective sensor A is true.
-It should not be as strong as the actual result of the eventual action, so it should be dampened a little.

-    Situation	VSS
-      0, 0	   0.0090
-      0, 1	   0.0101
-      1, 0	   0.0233
-      1, 1	   0.0337

-But how would this affect our creature's behavior?
-It would not, in its current state, so let's make action X do something a little more useful.
-We'll need to cause it to have an effect on it environment.
-We'll give action X the ability to increase the odds that the next situation will have a sensor A value of true if the current situation sensor B is true and action X parameter is >= 1.0.
-The subjective senses for performing action X will be the same, but if we wait to tune action parameters until we see what sort of situation results after the action is performed, we can tack on the virtual subjective sense as well.
+To give our creature some foresight we can add a mechanism to remember previously experienced subjective senses associated to objective situations.
+This can allow our creature to experience good or bad feelings by merely observing an objective situation.

+> I've got a bad feeling about this.
+> Han Solo, et al.

+For example, because situation `1, 0` and `1, 1` frequently result in subjective sensory values greater than 0.0, our creature could include positive subjective sense values to the current state during those situations.

+    vss = [
+        {"situation": "0, 0", "ss": 0.0},
+        {"situation": "0, 1", "ss": 0.0},
+        {"situation": "1, 0", "ss": 0.0},
+        {"situation": "1, 1", "ss": 0.0}
+    ];

+Above is a simple data structure for virtual subjective senses, or as I also refer to them, **opinions**.
+An opinion has an initial value of 0, then after every action, the *ss* (subjective sense) value for the current situation is updated to the average of the current subjective sense plus the previous virtual value.

+    vss.forEach(function (opinion, i, a) {
+        if (current_situation === opinion.situation) {
+            a[i].ss = (opinion.ss + current_subjective_sense) / 2;
+        }
+    });

+The effect of the current subjective sense value could easily be greater or smaller, or be aggregated in a different way (such as running mean.)
+This is just the simplest way I found to illustrate the appropriate effect.

 #### Subjective Sense Aggregation

-In the above example, feelings from multiple subjective senses are combined using addition.
-This works with one positive value and one negative value, but summing multiple values of the same sign could result in an intensity greater than 1.0 or less than -1.0, inconsistent with the definition of subjective sense intensities described above.
+If we want to combine true subjective sense values with virtual, we will need an appropriate aggregating algorithm.
+Simply adding them together could result in an intensity greater than 1.0 or less than -1.0, inconsistent with the definition of subjective sense intensities described above.
 Let's create an aggregation rule that prevents invalid results.

-Start by separating positive and negative values into separate groups and sort each by absolute value, descending.
+After separating positive and negative values into separate groups, sort each by absolute value, descending.

     pleasure.sort(function (a, b) {
         return b - a;